Sep 3, 2024

 Compiled Devin steps from our friends at Cognition Labs

-What makes this problem super hairy is the variance in user input.
-Structured outputs are quite tractable.
+What makes this problem hairy is the variance in user input.
+Structured outputs are tractable.
 When writing emails, base frontier models do a good job, provided they're given an email as an example.
 When you're given multiple different types of documents and asked to recreate the bundle on a new subject, the problem suddenly requires intuition, domain knowledge, and interpretability that those models lack.

 1. Exact Context: